rindek/kosher/README.md

 Kosher
 ======

-Kosher models booksellers' offers.
+Kosher is a somewhat overengineered attempt to abstract bookselling into a set of models.

-It knows if an offer is good or bad.
+Kosher knows if an offer is good or bad.
 It is also able to compare offers.

-It is somewhat overengineered.

 ![Booksellers](http://upload.wikimedia.org/wikipedia/commons/thumb/b/b9/Bucharest_booksellers_2.jpg/600px-Bucharest_booksellers_2.jpg)